Surgery at the ORTO clinic

 Eating and drinking

-Abstain at least 6 h from eating and 4 h from drinking.
+Abstain at least 6 h from eating and 4 h from drinking any liquids.

-Unless the doctors of the ORTO clinic specifies otherwise, use your usual medicines in accordance with the usual frequency.
+Unless the doctors of the ORTO clinic specified otherwise, use your usual medicines in accordance with the usual frequency.

 Shower before surgery reduces the potential risk of infection.